melchisedech333/transistor-simulator/README.md

 Este código trata-se de uma brincadeira com noções envolvendo o funcionamento de transistores.

-The network is the machine.
+The Network is the Machine.